NervanaSystems/neon/doc/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 neon can use either the CPU or a supported GPU as the backend for training
 and running inference with models.
-Currently GPUs with either Maxwell or
+Currently GPUs with Pascal, Maxwell or
 Kepler architecture are supported.
 There is a utility function called
 :py:func:`neon.backends.gen_backend` which is used to configure the backend.